ToniWonKanobi/theoveranalyzed.net/posts/2015/9/9/the-honda-24-a-screaming-open-air-magic-machine-here-to-slay-the-ariel-atom.md

 	<figcaption>The Honda 2&amp;4</figcaption>
 </figure>

 I heard about Honda's newest motorsport endeavor sometime last week.
-Somehow I missed the fact that it sports a 1-liter beast of a motor, presumably enabling the 2&4 to go toe-to-toe with the [Ariel Atom][wikipedia].
+Somehow I missed the fact that it sports a 1-liter beast of a motor, presumably enabling the 2&4 to go toe-to-toe with the [Ariel Atom][1].
 Somehow I missed that.

 Here's Sean McDonald of Jalopnik: